shri2ds/YOLO_Object_Detection/Experiments/README_Research.md

+# ⚠️ Research Archive

+**Note:** This document tracks my learning journey.
+For the latest usage instructions and production code, please see the [Main README](../../README.md).
+---

 # 👁️ YOLO_Object_Detection

 > **Building Real-Time Vision Systems from First Principles to Production.**

 This repository documents the end-to-end engineering journey of mastering Object Detection.
 Unlike standard classification tasks (ResNet), this module focuses on the complexity of **localization**: predicting not just *what* an object is, but exactly *where* it is in spatial coordinates.